 Through a series of texts, recordings and multimedia pieces, this online publication navigates the period from 1992 to 1994, trying to piece together the fragments from this hidden history.
 Conducting oral-history interviews with people who visited the squat and went to raves, and with university staff members and an old friend of Gordine, Mengfei Liu and Rebecca Rushton each tell parts of the story of the house through clips from these interviews.
 One of Mengfei’s interview subjects, Amy Schofield, also tells her story first-hand about her memories of an unforgettable night at a rave in Dorich House.
 A Gordine plaster, which was taken as a ‘memory of a beautiful thing’ by one of the people who visited the squat, is rediscovered and explored by Rebecca Rushton and Helena Bonett.
 James D. Moore, Eleanor Carter-Esdale and Lily Flood explore the history of squatting and raves in the 1990s and today and the hypnotic experience the ravers might have had seeing Gordine’s sculpture while under the influence.
 Looking at the history of the little-known Nicolas Roeg film Two Deaths, Peter Kirkpatrick locates critics’ reviews from the time that discuss its location.
 Finally, a series of photographs taken just after the filming had ended, including remnants of the squat, by former university staff member Isobel Porter also feature and capture the house prior to renovation.

-With thanks to the National Lottery Heritage Fund for supporting our project.
+A huge thank you to the National Lottery Heritage Fund and to National Lottery players without whose support this project could not have taken place.
 Especial thanks to all the volunteers who took part, whether conducting object research and writing essays, recording and transcribing oral-history interviews, scanning, photographing and cataloguing archive items, to name just some of the wide range of activities.
 Thanks also to all those who have advised on the project, including Brenda Martin and Dr Louise Hardiman, and to all those who contributed to the wealth of oral-history interviews.
 Thank you to our colleagues Judi Farren Bradley (MSc Historic Building Conservation), Helen Wickstead (MA Museum and Gallery Studies) and Stephanie Dieckvoss (MA Art Market and Appraisal) for their enthusiasm and the excellent contributions of their students, and to Catriona Bowie and her students at our partner Grey Court School.

 The project team was Dr Fiona Fisher (Curator), Dr Helena Bonett (Project Coordinator), and Nancy Lyons (Project Archivist), with support from Glenyss Lipscombe (Venue and Events Coordinator), Mengfei Liu (Professional Placement Student), Jessica Sajovie (Museum Coordinator), Natalie Kay (Participation Curator), David Falkner (Director), and former Museum Coordinators Audrey Thomas-Hayes and Sam Beeston.